 Dodging Bangkok nightlife is no easy task.
 There are bars and nightclubs everywhere in Bangkok, but with such a choice and in such a wide city, it isn’t always easy to find a place that matches one’s tastes and interests.
 I was lucky enough to have a friend who lives in Bangkok take me around – she knew exactly where to go in Bangkok and we ended up at a fun place with live music, the kind of place we used to go in our college years back home.

 In recent years Bangkok nightlife has seen a tightening of regulations.
-Bars and clubs now close between 1:00 and 2:00 am (way past my bedtime anyways!) and smoking is not permitted indoors (a welcome fact for me, as I can’t stand cigarette smoke!).
+Bars and clubs now close between 1:00 and 2:00 am and smoking is not permitted indoors (a welcome fact if you ask me).
 In general, unless at a dirt cheap backpackers’ kind of place, cocktails are generally good.
-I’d suggest going to a sky bar as one of the top things to do in Bangkok.

-As my friend who lives in Bangkok explained to me, the trick to make the most of a night out in town is to know where to go on which night of the week.
-In lack of a local friend, there are some websites that report the various bars, clubs and whatever is on in Bangkok nightlife.
+The trick to make the most of a night out in town is to know where to go on which night of the week.
+There are some websites that report the various bars, clubs and whatever is on in Bangkok nightlife.
 Consulting these sites is what to do in Bangkok if in search of a good time.

 There’s some of the best night tours of Bangkok: